Stegodyphus dumicola

-Stegodyphus dumicola, commonly known as the African social spider, is a species of spider of the family Eresidae or the velvet spider family.
+Stegodyphus dumicola, commonly known as the African social spider, is a species of spider of the family Eresidae, or the velvet spider family.
 It is native to Central and southern Africa.

-This spider is one of three Stegodyphus spiders that lives a social lifestyle (S. lineatus, S. mimosarum, S. dumicola).
+This spider is one of three Stegodyphus spiders that lives a social lifestyle (S. lineatus, S. mimosarum, and S. dumicola).
 This spider has been studied living in large natal colonies (ranging from tens to hundreds of highly related spiders) in large, unkempt webs.
 Each colony is composed mainly of females, where a minority (forty percent) act as reproducers, and a majority (sixty percent) remain childless and take care of the young.

-Males live a shorter lifespan and will largely remain in the natal nest throughout its life.
-Females are known for extreme allomaternal care, since all females, even unmated virgin females will take care of the young until they are eventually consumed by the brood.
+Males live a shorter lifespan, during which they will largely remain in the natal nest.
+Females are known for extreme allomaternal care, since all females – even unmated virgin ones – will take care of the young until they are eventually consumed by the brood.

 Description

 Stegodyphus spiders have a tough carapace with white hairs along the body.

-Males Stegodyphus spiders have dark borders and narrow white bands along the abdomen, while females have dark longitudinal bands along the abdomen.
-Spiders of this genus vary from total length, typically between 2.3 and 3.5 mm.
+Male Stegodyphus spiders have dark borders and narrow white bands along the abdomen, while females have dark longitudinal bands along the abdomen.

+Spiders of this genus vary in length, typically between 2.3 and 3.5 mm.

 Like other “velvet spiders” the anterior region of the prosoma is raised and convex sloping to the posterior.
 This is more prominent in adult males compared to females and is present once the spider has matured past early instars.

 Population structure, speciation, and phylogeny

 Stegodyphus dumicola live in groups with a high female to male sex ratio.
-Population founding is the responsibility of females; it is when groups of related or unrelated female individuals disperse upon maturation to create a new nest.
+Population founding is the responsibility of females: groups of related or unrelated females disperse upon maturation to create a new nest.
 The secondary sex ratio is 12% males on average.
-Amongst the females in the colony, roughly 40% will engage in mating, while the other 60% will remain virgins and participate in brood care.
+Among the females in the colony, roughly 40% mate, while the other 60% remain virgins and participate in brood care.